 Many patients may lose a tooth or teeth over the course of their lifetime.
 Unfortunately, this can often create a myriad of problems.

-Sometimes, the adjacent teeth can shift—creating problems keeping these teeth clean, and affecting the ability to chew properly.
-There are often aesthetic concerns as well, as many patients missing a tooth in their smile line will often cover their mouth when smiling, or avoid smiling altogether.
+Sometimes, the adjacent teeth can shift, making them more difficult to properly clean and affecting the ability to chew properly.
+There are often aesthetic and confidence concerns as well, as many patients missing a tooth will often cover their mouth when smiling or avoid smiling altogether.

 For patients who wish to improve the appearance of their smile after losing one or multiple teeth, a porcelain bridge may be the answer.
 Porcelain bridges can address any esthetic concerns you may have, while also providing the durability and longevity that you desire!